eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/model_manager_sender.rst

 * Create the Id of the node.
 * Create the statistics to be sent.
-* Instantiate the ModelManagerSender Node creating an object of such class with the Id and statistics previously created.
+* Instantiate the ModelManagerSender Node by creating an object of this class with the previously created Id and statistics.
 * Start the execution of the node.
 * Wait for a model request to arrive and be answered.
 * Stop the execution of the node.